drcandacemakedamoore/cleanX/README.md

 We will imagine a very simple scenario, where we need to automate normalization of the images we have.
-We stored the images in directory `/images/to/clean/` and they all have `jpg` extension.
+We stored the images in directory `/images/to/clean/` and they all have a `jpg` extension.
 We want the cleaned images to be saved in the `cleaned` directory.

 Normalization here means ensuring that the lowest pixel value (the